ghostcap-gaming/Zombie-Escape-Configs-CS-GO/README.md

 We are starting to update this more frequently to help the ZE community and future server owners.

 ## Read This Before Adding New Strippers:
-When it comes to using Linux, things ARE case sensitive and MUST match the map name (This is not a problem with Windows servers).
-As we leave map names as the mapper intended, your config files must match the name on the map list provided here: https://forums.ghostcap.com/topic/27-csgo-zombie-escape-map-list-request-maps-here/
+Please make sure any config you add is lowercase.
+Your config files must match the name on the map list provided here: https://forums.ghostcap.com/topic/27-csgo-zombie-escape-map-list-request-maps-here/

 ## Software You Need:
 Here is a list of the software that we use on our server to read these config files.